sealingtech/kubernetes_training/docs/Using Kubernetes.md

 ```

 Are you now sitting here thinking that was way to many commands to run???
 All those kubectl applys, I thought this was supposed to be one touch and highly repeatable?
-We could have actually consolidated this all into one file and then seperated them with three dashes (---) or you could have run the command kubectl apply -f . and it would have applied all the yamls in the correct order, but what is the fun in that?
+We could have actually consolidated this all into one file and then separated them with three dashes (---) or you could have run the command kubectl apply -f . and it would have applied all the yamls in the correct order in that directory, but what is the fun in that?
 Really the purpose was to show how these fit together so we did it one at a time the hard way like we used to do it in the old days!
 Now get off my lawn!

 Open up the web browser and go to the dns name provided to you in the class.